metal3-io/metal3-dev-env/scripts/feature_tests/README.md

   - deprovision cluster and BMH
 - clean up the environment
   - run `cleanup_env.sh`
-- run upgrade tests
+- run pivoting tests
   - provision cluster and BMH
-  - run remediation tests
+  - run pivoting tests
   - deprovision cluster and BMH
-- clean up the environment
+  - destroy the environment (i.e. run `make clean`)

+When the test-framework is triggered with `/test-upgrade-features`, it will:

+- setup metal3-dev-env
+  - export CAPM3RELEASE and CAPIRELEASE
-  - run `cleanup_env.sh`
+  - run 01_\*, 02_\*, 03_\*, 04_\* scripts
-- run pivoting tests
+- run upgrade tests
   - provision cluster and BMH
-  - run remediation tests
+  - run upgrade tests
   - deprovision cluster and BMH
   - destroy the environment (i.e. run `make clean`)